Apple as fruit has always been a healthy addition to the diet, but did you know you can save the Apple seeds and plant them to grow a new tree?

 - Scrape off the Apple’s seeds with a knife and collect as much seed as possible.

-- To check the viability of seeds, put them in a water bowl.
-Discard the ones that float, as planting them will be a waste of time.
+- To check the viability of the seeds, put them in a water bowl.
+Discard the floating ones, as planting them will waste time.

 - Dry the seeds over a paper towel and leave them as it is for at least one week by turning the seed upside down every two days.

-- When they have dried out, mix the seeds with a few tablespoons of peat moss and sprinkle some water on it.
+- Mix the seeds with a few tablespoons of peat moss and sprinkle water when dried.

-- Shift the entire mix with seeds to a zipper-lock bag and use a marker to note down the date of packing.
+- Shift the entire mix with seeds to a zipper-lock bag and use a marker to note the packing date.